 Doesn’t this look peaceful?
-Sitting on a clean beach with the sound of the surf and views of the mountains in the distance is incredibly peaceful to me, and it was even better at nighttime when the Malecon would light up at night.
+Sitting on a clean beach with the sound of the surf and views of the mountains in the distance is incredibly peaceful to me, and it was even better in the evenings when the Malecon would light up at night.

 This stretch of beach is right down from the Marriott pool area, but felt a bit more secluded and serene, compared to the busier pool.

-It’s totally okay if resorts aren’t your thing and this photo doesn’t resonate with you, trust me, I get it!
+It’s okay if resorts aren’t your thing and this photo doesn’t resonate with you, trust me, I get it!
 I didn’t think resorts were my thing either.
 And I guess technically I haven’t had the full resort experience either.
-I haven’t done the all inclusive hotel experience, but staying at resorts is still fun!
+I haven’t done the all-inclusive hotel experience, but staying at resorts is still fun!

 This photo is of walking into the pool area at the Marriott, which is just such a beautiful hotel and outdoor space.
-While this photo is taken during the day, my favorite time to go down to the pool was at night time, when the pool was nearly empty, so we had it to ourselves.
+While this photo is taken during the day, my favourite time to go down to the pool was at night time, when the pool was nearly empty, so we had it to ourselves.
 Beautiful lights lit the pool area up, and the views of the Malecon were gorgeous.

 The best time was when we could see lightning lighting up the sky across the water, but there was no rain for us.
 That’s one of my most treasured memories from Puerto Vallarta.

 Okay, so I know this one technically counts as photo 13, but hear me out, it’s hard to pick just 12 photos to inspire you to visit Puerto Vallarta!
 This photo is of my veggie fajitas from Victor’s Place, and while food may not inspire you to visit a destination, it sure does for me!
-The food at Victor’s Place is downright month watering, and the service?
+The food at Victor’s Place is downright mouth watering, and the service?
 Sublime!